 - Expressing feelings of despair

-Concerns about the behavior or emotional stability of a classmate or colleague should be communicated to the Dean of Students, an Academic Dean or the Human Resources Office.
+Concerns about the behavior or emotional stability of a classmate or colleague should be communicated to the Dean of Students, an Academic Dean, Human Resources or through the Report Concerns website.
 Early intervention and support may help a person struggling with their issues to avoid long term problems, better manage their condition and reestablish their behavioral stability.
-Reporting your concerns, individually or with comments from others, allows the College to offer the individual assistance, address worries and make necessary decisions regarding our community’s safety.
+Reporting your concerns, individually or with comments from others, allows the university to offer the individual assistance, address worries and make necessary decisions regarding our community’s safety.

-If there are immediate health and safety concerns surrounding a person’s behavior because of written or spoken threats, previous violence or abuse, violations of the law or College policy, or possession of firearms or other weapons, you should call the William and Mary Police Department by dialing 911 or (757)221-4596.
+If there are immediate health and safety concerns surrounding a person’s behavior because of written or spoken threats, previous violence or abuse, violations of the law or university policy, or possession of firearms or other weapons, you should call the William & Mary Police Department by dialing 911 or (757) 221-4596.

 Mental disorders are common throughout our society and very much affect college age adults.
 It was recently estimated that in a given year one in four of all Americans ages 18 and older suffer from a diagnosable mental disorder.
 Some, but not all, of these disorders are risk factors for suicide or may influence other types of violent behavior.
 This is important to note because in 2007 homicide and suicide only followed accidental death as the three leading causes of death for people ages 15 to 24.
 We must pay attention to those around us and know that there are abundant resources for those few who may need help before their behavioral struggles get out of control.

 - William & Mary Police Department non-emergency number: (757) 221-4596